Interview with Roger Nicholas Balsiger - Honorary Chairman at H.Moser & Cie -

 Roger N. Balsiger is a man of effortless style, rarely seen without a perfectly tailored jacket.
-While his voice is poised, with a certain crisp Britishness (Mr Roger Nicolas Balsiger happened to be the last British honorary consul in Zurich), a warm intelligence and wry sense of humour make their way through his fine-rimmed glasses.
+While his voice is poised, with a certain crisp Britishness (Mr Roger Nicholas Balsiger happened to be the last British honorary consul in Zurich), a warm intelligence and wry sense of humour make their way through his fine-rimmed glasses.
 We are in the presence of none other than Heinrich Moser’s great grandson, and a man whose sense of adventure and rigorous pursuit of excellence changed the course of Moser history…

 In Chapter One, we travel back in time to the early noughties, and discuss the ever-evolving meaning of entrepreneurship– with a few secrets to success (as true today as they were in 1828) scattered along the way.

 I wonder if we might begin with the fateful phone calls that set everything in motion?

 It started in 2000 actually, when I received a call about whether or not I would be interested in looking at old Moser watches….
 [Ed’s note: who could refuse such a thing?]
 It was only two years later that Dr. Jürgen R. Lange (the founder of Precision Engineering) told me he wanted to revive the brand, and that he would like to have the family behind this venture.
 That’s why he came to me – I’m the chronicler of the family.

 I said I would be very interested, because retirement was on the horizon.
 I gave him a deadline of two years’ time – and as soon as I saw the ideas he’d come up with, I said a resounding yes.